1. I have a question about training and consultancy

 Please see our specific Training, Education and Consultancy FAQs.

-Whatever your disability, Thrive can help you find ways to start or continue gardening.
+Whatever your disability or health condition, Thrive can help you find ways to start or continue gardening.

-5. How can I find out more about Raised Beds?
+6. How can I find out more about raised beds?

-7. How can I train or retrain to be a Horticultural therapist?
+8. How can I train or retrain to be a horticultural therapist?